MCG-NJU/MMN/README.md

 ### Updates

-Dec, 2021 - We uploaded the code and pretrained weights for Charades-STA, ActivityNet-Captions and TACoS datasets.
+Dec, 2021 - We uploaded the code and trained weights for Charades-STA, ActivityNet-Captions and TACoS datasets.

 ### Datasets